 The Art Of Automated Email Marketing [Insider Advice]

 Automated email series (also known as followups) are the area of my professional interest, the object of my continuous research, — and more.
-They are also an integral part of AliDropship’s broader email marketing strategy, which is why I have one or two practical insights to share!
+They are also an integral part of AliDropship’s broader email marketing strategy.
+So, today we’re going to talk about automated email marketing, and I have one or two practical insights to share!

-Launching my first automated email series for AliDropship ever, I wasn’t even counting on any measurable effect.
+Launching my first automated email campaign for AliDropship ever, I wasn’t even counting on any measurable effect.

 Back then, in 2017, I decided to try it out just to make sure we’ve employed all promotional methods possible to help the project grow and flourish.

 It only took that email series two weeks to become one of our top 10 most efficient promo channels.
 Two weeks later, it climbed to the 5th position!
 These days, it keeps being one of our most reliable sources of incoming website traffic and purchases.

 So, what is the corporate standard we’re following to make our automated email marketing strategy so successful?

 5 steps to launching automated email sequences that will work for your benefit for years

 As the person who’s been responsible for the automated email series creation, setup, and monitoring since day 1 of their presence in our marketing strategy, here’s what I can recommend with regard to their planning and execution.